monkmakes/mm_wlan/README.md

 $ pip install mm_wlan
 ```

-On a Pico W, copy the file mm_wlan.py onto the Pico's file system.
-You can do this in Thonny using the **Save a Copy** option.
+On a Pico W, you can either use Thonny's **Manage packages..** feature, or copy the file mm_wlan.py onto the Pico's file system.
+You can do the latter in Thonny using the **Save a Copy** option.

 # Example